 Save Your Settings

 After going through all these export settings, you must be pretty sure which medium and which settings will work best for you.
 So, here’s just a sweet add-on for you.
-When you have selected your preferred settings for all your images, you do not have to individually go through all the settings for every picture, but Lightroom offers you a Preset feature which will save all your settings and by just one click, they can be applied on your other photos as well.
-You can do this by just clicking on the ‘Add’ button under the Preset box and then select ‘New Folder’.
+When you have selected your preferred settings for all your images, you do not have to individually go through all the settings for every picture, but Lightroom offers you a Preset feature that will save all your settings and with just one click, they can be applied on your other photos as well.
+You can do this by just clicking on the ‘Add’ button under the Preset box and then selecting ‘New Folder’.
 You have to name it and remember that you can save presets for all your needs.
 You can save a preset for print and one for digital as well.